 - 6.16 There is continual demand for services provided by the borough's hospitals and schools with a need to improve and modernise existing services and facilities to meet this demand.
 Hillingdon's Unitary Development Plan and the emerging LDF support the sustainable maintenance and growth of these facilities to meet current and expected demand.
-During 2009/10 various planning permissions were granted for extensions, developments, and for redevelopment of existing facilities, e.g. permissions for facilities within Uxbridge College, Guru Nanak Secondary V.A.
-School and Brunel Universityw.
-Planning permissions were granted for 12,008sq.m of developments for the education sector and around 742sq.m for the Health facilities. - 6.17 Based on planning agreements signed between 1st April 2009 and 31st March 2010, an estimated £1,244,527 was contributed towards additional education facilities and £139,367.29 towards health facilities. this compares with the previous financial year when approximately £780,059 was agreed in contributions towards education facilities and around £151,497 towards health facilities.
+During 2010/11 various planning permissions were granted for extensions, developments, and for redevelopment of existing facilities, e.g. permissions for facilities within Cranford Park Junior School, Uxbridge College, Brookside Primary School, primary healthcare facilities at NATS Phase 2 and Cardinal Point in Harmondsworth.
+Planning permissions were granted for 12,862sq.m of developments for the education sector and 1,577sq.m for the Health facilities. - 6.17 Based on planning agreements signed between 1st April 2009 and 31st March 2010, an estimated £7,821,337 was contributed towards additional education facilities and £548,340 towards health facilities.
+This compares with the previous financial year when approximately £1,244,527 was agreed in contributions towards education facilities and around £139,367 towards health facilities.
 Amounts will continue to be monitored in future AMRs.